Investors may face rough ride if Canadian election leads to political instability

 Because they sit beside one another on the political spectrum, many think the NDP could be convinced to support a Liberal minority administration on many questions but they would likely demand a price.

-A Liberal-NDP combine would likely be negative for energy companies given that both are in favor of tighter environmental and carbon emission regulations.
+A Liberal-NDP combine would likely be negative for energy companies given that both are in favour of tighter environmental and carbon emission regulations.

 CONSERVATIVE MINORITY GOVERNMENT: This is widely viewed as the most unstable possible outcome given the high likelihood that such a government could be quickly toppled by the Liberals and the NDP, and a new election may be called.